Artificial Sweeteners

 • Digestion: Mannitol is absorbed by the body but not metabolized for energy.
 It passes through the bloodstream and is excreted unchanged in the urine.

 • Toxicity: Mannitol is generally considered safe for consumption by regulatory agencies when consumed within acceptable daily intake levels.
 However, in large doses, it can cause gastrointestinal discomfort and have a laxative effect.
+Limited specific data on neurological risks.

 • Common Foods: Mannitol is found in various products, including sugar-free gum, candies, baked goods, medications, and dietary supplements.